- Republic — a equity crowdfunding platform

-- Free Money Studio — design studio & consultancy (lead)
+- Free Money Studio — my design studio & consultancy

-- #VVFY — an app to turn photos into neon pop art (subproject of Volga Verdi)
+- #VVFY — an app with live neon effects for photos and videos (subproject of Volga Verdi)

 - MeetingPulse — a real-time audience interaction and engagement tool/app (co-founder, designer)

 - #LetsDoThis! — hackers post product ideas to find other builders to help (broken by Vova Zaytsev)

 - Bicicletti — a bicycle social network (project frozen)